 A granted patent gives you the legal right to exclude others from making, using, or selling your invention for 20 years.
-That exclusion right is a business asset.
-But like any asset, it only has value if you do something with it.
+That exclusion right is a business asset, but only if you do something with it.

 Path 1: Sell Products (Exclusion Advantage)